mako10k/mcp-integrated-search-server/README.md

 4. Click "Show" to reveal your API key, or "Reset" to generate a new one
 5. Copy the API key

-### 2. Configure Redmine URL
+### 2. Configure Redmine URL (Legacy single-repository)

 1. Set `REDMINE_URL` to your Redmine instance URL (e.g., `https://redmine.example.com`)
 2. Set `REDMINE_API_KEY` to your API key from step 1

-**Note**: Redmine configuration is optional.
-If not provided, only Google Search functionality will be available.
+**Note**: Legacy env-based configuration remains supported as a fallback when multi-repository config is not present.

 ## Usage